Big step with small whirls

-Category: Environment Hits: 4Skyrmions are small magnetic objects that could revolutionize the data storage industry and also enable new computer architectures.
+Category: Environment Hits: 10Skyrmions are small magnetic objects that could revolutionize the data storage industry and also enable new computer architectures.
 However, there are a number of challenges that need to be overcome.
 A team of researchers has succeeded for the first time in producing a tunable multilayer system in which two different types of skyrmions - the future bits for '0' and '1' - can exist at room temperature.

 Read more https://www.sciencedaily.com/releases/2020/12/201221121728.htm